DreamOfTheRedChamber/leetcode/README.md

     * Writing part could be finished after writing the code.
 Leave a placeholder // temporarily
 * after writing the code
   1. check the code by myself
-     1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, substring boundaries (start index, inclusive; end index, exclusive) , ...
+     1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, boundaries index overflow/underflow , ...
      2. review the problem description, check whether there are unhandled problem assumptions
      3. use small test cases to test different logical branches of the code
   2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting